-VBR (variable bitrate) is the simplest bitrate control strategy.
+- VBR (variable bitrate) is the simplest bitrate control strategy.
 While it has the benefit of constant, uncompromised video quality, the main drawback is that storage needs may be unpredictable.
-Motion or other events in the scene can cause the stream size and bitrate to increase significantly, so a system that uses VBR must maintain fairly large storage margins for such occasions.

-MBR (maximum bitrate) is a strategy that guarantees that the bitrate will stay below a specified value, regardless of the video scene complexity.
-Should the bitrate exceed the limit, MBR simply increases the video compression in order to keep the bitrate down.
-This is done without any consideration of the effects on image quality, which is typically reduced overall.
+Motion or other events in the scene can cause the stream size and bitrate to increase significantly, so a system that uses VBR must maintain fairly large storage margins for such occasions. - MBR (maximum bitrate) is a strategy that guarantees that the bitrate will stay below a specified value regardless of video scene complexity.
+While the bitrate is allowed to momentarily overshoot the limit, MBR ensures that the average bitrate stays below.
+Limiting the bitrate is done without any consideration of the effects on image quality, which is typically reduced overall.
 The greater the gap between the actual bitrate and the bitrate limit, the greater the risk of losing forensically relevant details.
 If the bitrate limit is carefully selected, MBR can effectively protect a system from unnecessary bitrate peaks and avoid data loss caused by storage limitations or poor network connectivity.